 How long do I need to recover after the surgery?

 We usually advise two days rest at home initially followed by taking things easy for a week.
 Light exercise can be commenced after that time and vigorous exercise after two weeks.
 Swimming should be avoided for four weeks and make-up can be applied after two weeks.
 We recommend no short haul travel for two weeks and long haul travel for four weeks.

 There are small risks associated with cataract surgery as with any operation.
 The risks can be divided broadly into two categories.
 Firstly, risks of the operation itself which can very rarely result in loss or reduction of vision which may not be correctable with glasses or contact lenses.
 There is also a risk of over correction in terms of the lens prescription and a very small risk of intolerance of the vision associated with a particular lens necessitating an exchange of that lens.

 Mr. Kheterpal consults at the Bridge Clinic in Maidenhead, Spire Thames Valley Hospital in Wexham, Princess Margaret Hospital in Windsor and Optegra in Guildford.
 Cataract surgery is normally carried out at Spire Thames Valley Hospital or Optegra in Guildford or at the Princess Margaret Hospital in Windsor.

 Is cataract surgery covered by insurance?

 Most insurance companies cover most of the cost of cataract surgery.
 There are different reimbursement measurements.
 Mr. Kheterpal’s fees for surgery are as listed.
-There may be additional charges for specific enhancements to the procedure including premium lens implants and the LensAR laser assisted operation.
+There may be additional charges for specific enhancements to the procedure including premium lens implants.